dive-tv/dive-api-doc/static/index.html.md

 To easily implement the full Dive capabilities on a third party device, application or system, Dive provides a set of SDKs for several client platforms.
 These SDKs leverage different levels of integration depending on the client needs.

-# Dive Experience Amplifier (EA)

-Dive Experience Amplifier provides a stream of real time content associated to the audiovisual content being watched.
-It works for both linear TV broadcasts (on supported countries) and video on demand (for available content).

 ## EA API documentation

 Dive EA REST and Streaming API services documentation can be found in the following link: